gracesmith6504/gracesmith6504/README.md

 <br>

 - 😊 I’m @gracesmith6504
-- 👀 I’m interested in web development and artificial intelligence
+- 👀 I’m interested in all things tech!
 - 🌱 I’m currently learning Java, Python and Assembly
-- 💞️ I’m looking to work as a full stack developer
+- 💞️ I’m looking to work as an intern

 ```python